jessekhaira/Giphy-For-Recipes/README.md

 * Pulls 6 random recipes from the API and displays them in grid boxes with an associated image
 * Search bar able to search for recipes
 * Favourite functionality to favourite certain recipes and save them for later
-* Refresh button to load new 6 recipes at any time
 * Infinite scrolling implemented from scratch, loads 9 new recipes from the API every time the user scrolls to the bottom of the page

 ## Screenshots